chfrank-cgn/chfrank-cgn.github.io/single-node.md

 We copy [RKE](https://github.com/rancher/rke/releases) and [Helm](https://github.com/helm/helm/releases) binaries to a directory of our choice, e.g., to /usr/local/bin/.

-We create an RKE [config file](https://rancher.com/docs/rke/latest/en/installation/) suitable for the chosen VM as the final preparation step.
+We create an RKE [config file](https://rancher.com/docs/rke/latest/en/installation/) suitable for the chosen VM as the final preparation step, e.g., in ~/rancher.

 ## Leave No Trace